build-your-own-internet/byoi/chapters/glossary.md

 ## MAC address

 A MAC (Media Access Control) address is the layer 2 address of a machine on a network.
-If you'd like to read more about what a MAC address is in technical terms, checkout [Appendix: Understanding tcpdump](../appendix/understanding-tcpdump.md).
+If you'd like to read more about what a MAC address is in technical terms, checkout [Appendix: IP and MAC addresses](../appendix/ip-and-mac-addresses.md).
 <!-- TODO: write a definition for MAC address, and perhaps create this appendix -->

 ## machine